ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_s6_replay.md

  - We reset the likelihood after a few hours at: 1125877400 and let it run again to see if even with very little data we could e.g., detect the big dog.
 This was detected quite reliablly as T182998.
  - We reset the likelihood again at 1125952213 (after about 1 day) and are now settled into a long run.

+\subsubsection day10actions Actions

+\subsubsection day10completed Completed Actions

+\subsection day11 September 18, 2015

+\subsubsection day11news News

+ - We tracked the issue with a deficit of low significance to an issue with the extinction model with respect to how online clustering is done.
+The replay was restarted at 9:00 PM CDT and Wednesday September, 16 with the release candidate for O1.

 \subsubsection day9actions Actions

 \subsubsection day9completed Completed Actions